department-of-veterans-affairs/va.gov-team/products/content/content-patterns-and-standards/sign-in-alerts.md

 [text link] Start your form without signing in

-### DRAFT Sign-in alert variation for forms that don't require sign-in and create an intent to file (ITF) DRAFT
+### DRAFT Variation for forms with optional sign-in that support prefill and create an intent to file (ITF) DRAFT

 #### Sign in with a verified account to save a potential start date for your benefits